Marketing for Law Firms in 2020

 The most successful law firms dive into how clients are making the decision to contact their firm.
 Was it based on reviews, a reference, a cool website, experience with a similar matter, or something else?

-Each potential client’s journey is different, but analyzing marketing data can help you learn more about the journey potential clients are taking and make educated marketing decisions based off of this data, instead of shooting at initiatives in the dark.
+Each potential client’s journey is different, so analyzing your marketing data can reveal how consumers are finding and choosing their legal representation.
+Knowing this can help you make smarter marketing decisions, instead of shooting at initiatives in the dark.

-According to Net Market Share (as of April 2017) “the global marketing share percentage, in terms of the use of Search Engines heavily favors Google,” with over 77% of all online searches starting there.
-You can see that Bing.com is in second place with only 7.31% of searches.
+According to Net Market Share (as of January 2019) “the global marketing share percentage, in terms of the use of Search Engines, heavily favors Google,” with over 74% of all online searches starting there.

-This becomes more clear when we look at the Alexa.com data for the top visited websites in the world.
+Just look at the data from Alexa.com to see the top visited websites in the world:

-For most of our legal clients we prioritize our marketing efforts on the following channels (Although not necessarily in this order):
+At Juris Digital, we prioritize the following channels (although not necessarily in this order):

 - Legal Directories